DePuy Synthes Attune Knee Replacement System Failures

 DePuy recalled certain components of its Limb Preservations System Knee implant due to reports of loosening, fracturing and premature failure.

-DePuy initiated a Class II recall of the Attune Articulation Surface component after many instances where the spring coil would break off and enter the surgical site without the surgeon’s knowledge.
+DePuy initiated a Class II recall of the Articulation Surface component of their Attune knee implants, after many instances where the spring coil would break off and enter the surgical site without the surgeon’s knowledge.

-If you or a loved one received an Attune Knee Replacement system and have experienced loosening, pain or other symptoms, please contact our knee replacement legal team for a free case evaluation and consultation.
-Our experienced knee implant lawyers will work closely with you to help ensure you receive just compensation for your pain and suffering.
+If you or a loved one received an Attune Knee Replacement system and have experienced loosening, pain or other symptoms, please contact one of our Attune knee replacement failure attorneys for a free case evaluation and consultation.
+Our experienced lawyers will work closely with you to file a knee replacement lawsuit, which can help ensure you receive just compensation for your pain and suffering.

 DePuy Synthes should be held accountable for the damage its product is causing trusting patients and their surgeons.
-In our opinion, earlier warnings could have prevented the implant from being used on more patients, saving them enormous pain and expenses for those have retained us to help them.
+In our opinion, earlier warnings could have prevented the implant from being used on more patients, saving them enormous pain and expenses for those who have retained our lawyers for help.

-Do I Need to See a Doctor Before Contacting an Attorney?
+Do I Need to See a Doctor Before Contacting a Knee Implant Attorney?

 It’s important to see a doctor soon to find out what type of knee replacement system you received.
 The exact device and model number will be detailed in your medical records or chart.
-Even if you cannot figure it out beforehand, you can contact our team of knee replacement attorneys for more information and assistance.
+Even if you cannot figure out your exact model before meeting with a knee implant failure lawyer, you can contact our team for more information and assistance.

-Our experienced knee implant failure attorneys will obtain copies of your medical records from your doctor and they will become a form of evidence if a claim is warranted by your specific injuries and complications.
-We collect all records for our clients and other forms of evidence so they can focus on their treatment, care, and healing process.
+Our experienced team will obtain copies of your medical records from your doctor and they will become a form of evidence if a claim is warranted by your specific injuries and complications.
+We collect all records for our clients and other forms of evidence so they can focus on their treatment, care, and healing process as we focus on fighting for compensation for their injuries.

 Call for a Free Evaluation

-The Attune knee replacement attorneys at Childers, Schlueter & Smith have decades of experience advocating for clients like you and are ready to fight for your rights.
+The Attune knee implant lawyers at Childers, Schlueter & Smith have decades of experience advocating for clients like you and are ready to fight for your rights.
 Please contact our firm today for a free, no-obligation case evaluation.
-Our failed knee replacement lawyers are reviewing claims from people all over the country to help those seriously affected by this product gain the compensation and healing they deserve.
+We are reviewing claims from people all over the country to help those seriously affected by the DePuy Attune Knee system gain the compensation and healing they deserve.

 Disclaimer: Our description of your legal rights is not intended to imply that any product is defective per se.
 That can only be determined through a case-specific investigation and review.
 DePuy is the registered trademark of DePuy Orthopaedics and of Johnson & Johnson Company.
 The use of this trademark is solely for product identification and informational purposes.
 DePuy Orthopaedics and Johnson & Johnson Company or any of its companies are not affiliated with this website.
 Both companies and their recalled ASR Hip Implant products have no affiliation with Childers, Schlueter & Smith, LLC.
 Nothing on this site has been authorized or approved by DePuy Orthopaedics or Johnson & Johnson Company.
 To be clear, Childers, Schlueter & Smith, LLC is completely adverse to said companies and the opinions contained herein are those of the Firm alone based on their investigations, client stories and review.